 4. They help couples deal with stress better

 Pets are the best medicine to live a happy life.
 According to WebMD married couples with pets have lower blood pressure and resting heart rate than couples without pets.
 Other studies show that couples with pets learn to stay calmer during times of stress.
 When everything else in life goes crazy – be it work, finances and household tasks – sitting down with our dog to play tug of war is the best way to help us keep stress at bay.
+Also they get more exercise when taking their pets out for walks or playing with them at home.
+Pets are amazing stress busters and have been boosting heart health.

 5. Pets make a couple more responsible and nurturing